BloatingRoadmap

 Use a different page first if you still need the category definition, benefit hierarchy, or supplement caution layer.
 Start with prebiotic fiber for the parent bridge or probiotic vs prebiotic for the simplest category split.
 Use why you still feel bloated after eating 'healthy' foods if the real problem is food sensitivity rather than microbiome curiosity.

 This article is the food-first utility below health-benefits-prebiotic-fiber.
+If you want the mechanism layer on why these fibers ferment differently and why that changes the gas tradeoff, use that bridge next.
 Its job is narrower: help you sort the source groups that come up most often in prebiotic conversations, spot which ones are more aggressive, and choose a better first test.

 What Counts as a Prebiotic Food, and What Does Not